MetPX/sarracenia/doc/sr_subscribe.1.rst

 PLUGIN SCRIPTS
 ==============

-Metpx Sarracenia provides minimum functionality to deal with the most common cases, but provides flexibility to override or add functionality with python plugins scripts.
+One can override or add functionality with python plugins scripts.
-MetPX comes with a variety of example plugins, and uses some to implement base functionality, such as logging (implemented by default use of msg_log, file_log, post_log plugins. )
+Sarracenia comes with a variety of example plugins, and uses some to implement base functionality, such as logging (implemented by default use of msg_log, file_log, post_log plugins. )

 Users can place their own scripts in the script sub-directory